01 Demon Needs a War

 “I … I understand.”
 The Djinn replied, its hesitating voice full of uncertain intention.

-Although he was gigantic when compared to sleight Maya he did not seem formidable.
+Although he was gigantic to Maya he did not seem formidable.

 The Djinn laughed mightily as he picked her up by her shoulders, using the forefinger and thumb of his right hand and placed her onto his left shoulder.